 In Aliceville, however, the average commute to work is quite long.
 On average, people spend 34.01 minutes each day getting to work, which is significantly higher than the national average.

-Aliceville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Aliceville does not have a public transit system used by locals to get to and from work.

 The citizens of Aliceville are slightly less educated than the national average of 21.84% for the average city or town: 15.18% of adults in Aliceville have a bachelor's degree or advanced degree